bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 a button to kill all darknet scripts

-The differences between nuked, authenticated and connected get difficult to keep track of on the swarm.

 have a clear immediate reward from tier 1 that isn't just cha XP

 formulas: auth response time or estimates given CHA level

-sake of suspense: perhaps hide the network past current+3 levels

-- access only to connected or backdoored server for dnet exec

 - add Stasis Link mechanic

   - Limited resource
   - Cap can be raised somehow
   - Prevents server from mutating
-  - Backdoors server
-  - Can be removed to free up resource for somewhere else

 - mini version of darknet on pre- bn15?

-- very occasional un-backdooring?

 - occasional changing hostnames

 - start with crash course?

 - more hint notes

-- unlocked server viewer: polish?

 - ub3r_l4byr1nth server